Can I Use Felt Instead of Interfacing?

 8. Stuffed Toys and Plushies

 Give your stuffed toys and plushies a little extra firmness by using felt as interfacing.
-This hidden layer of support will make them hold their shape better and last longer, providing endless cuddles for little ones (and not-so-little ones too!).
-Felt is also a fantastic option to create appliqué-like details or facial features on your plushies.
+This hidden layer of support helps them hold their shape better and last longer, providing endless cuddles for little ones.
+Felt also works well for creating appliqué-like details or facial features on your plushies.

-Can I Use Essential Oils as a Substitute for Interfacing?
+Essential Oils Are Not a Substitute for Interfacing

 Conclusion

-As you now know, the direct answer to “Can I use felt instead of interfacing” is you may; using the right option will just be easier for you.
-Additionally, you can gather more knowledge about what is batting and what is batting fabric used for – in case you want to enrich your crafting knowledge.
+As you now understand, the direct answer to “Can I use felt instead of interfacing” depends on your specific application—felt works adequately as a substitute for some projects but falls short for structural applications.
+Additionally, you can learn more about what is batting and what is batting fabric used for to enrich your crafting knowledge.
 Happy crafting!